Partial Information Sharing over Social Learning Networks: Background

 The hypothesis $\thetatrue \in\Theta$, corresponding to the true state of nature, is the same for all agents.
 In this case, the observed signal at each instant $i$ for each agent $k$ is generated according to the marginal likelihood function $L_k(\xi|\thetatrue)$:

-Signals are assumed independent and identically distributed (i.i.d.) over time, but they can be dependent across agents.\footnote{It is typically unrealistic to assume that an individual agent has sufficient knowledge to build a $K$-dimensional multivariate model embodying dependences across all the agents.
+Signals are assumed independent and identically distributed (i.i.d.) over time, but they can be dependent across agents.\footnote{It is typically unrealistic to assume that an individual agent has sufficient knowledge to build a $K$-dimensional multivariate model embodying dependencies across all the agents.
 For this reason, in social learning it is assumed that each agent $k$ uses only a {\em marginal} likelihood $L_k(\xi|\theta)$ that pertains to the signals $\bm{\xi}_{k,i}$ observed locally.
-Likewise, only marginal distributions will be relevant to characterize the learning behavior of the social learning strategies.
 All probabilities and expectations will be evaluated under the true likelihood functions $L_k(\xi|\thetatrue)$ for every $k$, which will represent probability mass functions or probability density functions, if the random variables $\bm{\xi}_{k,i}$ are respectively discrete or continuous.} We will sometimes refer to the likelihood functions $L_k(\xi|\theta)$ as $L_k(\theta)$ instead, in order to simplify the notation.

 To characterize the identifiability of the inference problem, we will make use of the KL divergence metric.
 We denote the Kullback-Leibler (KL) divergence for agent $k$ between its true likelihood and the likelihood corresponding to some arbitrary hypothesis $\theta$ by: